HuwCampbell/HuwCampbell.github.io/resume.markdown

 **Icicle Language and Platform**, Icicle Platform ( Continuing )

-Icicle is a novel, streaming query language with a distinctive modal type system for handling single pass invariants required for streaming computation;
-as well as predictable and explicit error handling.
+Icicle is a novel streaming query language distinguished by its modal type system, which is designed to manage the single-pass invariants essential for streaming computation; as well as support predictable and explicit error handling.

 I've been working to bring Icicle up to commercial standards, discovering novel optimisation techniques and improving its typing rules for correctness